-Applying for a Temporary Stamp 1
+Applying for a temporary immigration permission

 Applying for a Reactivation Employment Permit

-Processing and reviews
+Processing times and reviews

 When you are issued with your Reactivation Employment Permit you need to register with the Burgh Quay Registration Office (if living in Dublin) or the regional registration office or the local Garda District Headquarters (if living outside Dublin).
 You must do this to get permission to remain in the State as an employee.
 It is important to do this as otherwise you will not have the correct immigration status.